SDN-SYN PoW: Adaptive Ingress-Aware Defense with Non-Interactive PoW Against Volumetric SYN Floods: Background

-Proof-of-Work (PoW), originally proposed for spam mitigation~\cite{ref8}, imposes a small asymmetric per-request cost that is negligible for legitimate users but prohibitive at scale.
-Prior TCP proposals often used interactive challenge–response puzzles~\cite{ref13,ref17,ref19}, which—like SYN Cookies—still trigger server transmissions and fail to protect bandwidth; we instead adopt a non-interactive design that embeds the PoW in the initial SYN.
+TCP SYN floods exploit the three-way handshake: attackers send massive volumes of SYN packets, exhausting bandwidth and server state~\cite{eddy2007syn,eddy2022tcp}.
+SYN Cookies~\cite{pan2024tcp} mitigate state exhaustion by encoding connection metadata in the SYN-ACK, but since every SYN still elicits a response, they amplify egress load under Tbps-scale floods~\cite{delaughter2025syn,yoo2024smartcookie}.
+Proof-of-Work (PoW), originally proposed for spam mitigation~\cite{dwork1992pricing}, imposes a per-request computational cost that is negligible for legitimate senders but prohibitive at high rates.
+Prior TCP-PoW proposals used interactive challenge--response models~\cite{juels1999client,noureddine2019revisiting,scholz2020} that still trigger server transmissions; we adopt a non-interactive design embedding the PoW in the initial SYN~\cite{delaughter2025syn}.
+SDN provides the centralized visibility to transform this into an adaptive defense: the controller detects stressed ingress edges and pushes ingress-wide or prefix-refined PoW rules.